 Now we understand what sibilance is, we can start looking at tools to correct it.

-The most effective tool to remove sibilance in audio is a De-Esser.
+The most effective tool to remove sibilance audio in audio is a De-Esser.
 A De-esser is a dynamic audio effect similar to a compressor.
-However, instead of the gain reduction being activated by the whole frequency spectrum, De-essers have controls for targeting specific frequency bands.
+However, instead of the gain reduction being activated by the whole frequency spectrum, De-essers have controls for targeting specific frequency bands so you can target the specific sibilant consonant.
 This means you can decide which frequencies activate and are attenuated by the compressor, allowing you to reduce only the sibilant parts.

 De-essers are great for working with voices, but you can also use them in many other applications.
 Audio Engineers have been known to use them for taming high frequencies in drum and cymbal recordings, reverbs and even in the mastering stage.